Colonoscopy Screening for Preventing and Detecting Colon Cancer

 -

-Although colonoscopy is considered the gold standard for colon cancer screening, there are other screening tests available to people for whom a colonoscopy may not be appropriate.
+Colonoscopy is considered the gold standard for colon cancer screening.
+However, other screening tests are available for people for who are unable to have a colonoscopy due to higher risk of complications or other reasons.